airbytehq/airbyte/docs/integrations/sources/surveysparrow.md

 **For Airbyte Open Source:**

-1. Go to local Airbyte page.
+1. Go to local Airbyte page
 2. In the left navigation bar, click **Sources**.
-In the top-right corner, click **+ new source**.
+In the top-right corner, click **+ new source**
-3. On the source setup page, select **SurveySparrow** from the Source type dropdown and enter a name for this connector.
+3. On the source setup page, select **SurveySparrow** from the Source type dropdown and enter a name for this connector
 4. Add **Access Token**
+5. Select whether SurveySparrow account location is EU-based
-5. Add Survey ID (optional)
+6. Add Survey ID (optional)
-6. Click `Set up source`.
+7. Click `Set up source`

 ## Supported streams and sync modes